Time to Make the Eggnog

 I added a link to Adam’s Ragusea’s informative (and timely!)
 YouTube video, AGE your raw egg eggnog.

-I added a parenthetical note about the fat content of whole milk, heavy cream, and half-and-half, in case half-and-half is not available where you live.
+I added a parenthetical note about the fat content of whole milk, heavy cream, and half-and-half in the US, in case half-and-half is not available where you live.

 Name